PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 There are examples in `make.sh` itself of what these variables should be set to for other common boards.

+`KERNEL_TAG` and `UBOOT_TAG` should be set to the appropriate tag (or branch) name to checkout from the Xilinx repositories.
+For best compatibility, this should typically match the version of Vivado used to build the hardware.
+To achieve this, simply set `VIVADO_VERSION` and use the default tag strings.
+The default version is `2017.2`.

 Once set, grab the kernel and uBoot sources and build them with the following:

 	./make.sh sources